 Your car’s cooling system is designed with metal materials.
 The coolant ensures that water doesn’t infiltrate these parts and cause rusting.
 It acts as a barrier.

 However, if you aren’t using the right amount of coolant in the system, condensation and moisture can occur.
-Once it begins, the metal is susceptible to rust and corrosion.
+Once that happens, the metal is susceptible to rust and corrosion.
 Additionally, without the right amount of antifreeze, the engine can start overheating, leading to even bigger problems.

 2. Bad Antifreeze Product